finsyn/forecast/README.md

-# IG markets global index CFD daily forecasting
+# Predicting tomorrows direction of index CFD:s

-An attempt to guess if any given global index CFD on IG Markets will go up or down tomorrow based on historical patterns.
+An attempt to predict if any given market index CFD on IG Markets will go up or down tomorrow based on historical patterns.

-The model is based on the paper [Predicting the Direction of Stock Market Index Movement Using an Optimized Artificial Neural Network Model] by Mingyue Qiu and Yu Song but uses Keras built in stochastic gradient descent optimizer instead of the genetic algorithm based one used in the paper.
+## Method

 Input to the model consists of historical data from multiple global stock and commodity indexes.
-The raw data from each financial indicator is transformed into a bunch of techinical analysis features (moving averages etc.).
-The top X features are then selected programmatically based on their forecasting value.
-These chosen features are fed to small neural network that outputs probabilities for the target CFD:s going down or up the following day.
+The raw data from each financial indicator is transformed into a bunch of technical analysis features (moving averages etc.).
+These features are the same as the ones covered in the paper [Predicting the Direction of Stock Market Index Movement Using an Optimized Artificial Neural Network Model] by Mingyue Qiu and Yu Song.
+The top X among these features are then selected programmatically based on their forecasting value.
+These chosen features are fed to small neural network that outputs probabilities for the target CFD:s going up or down the following day.

 ## Result
+**This hasn't been peer reviewed in any way**

+### Sweden 30 CFD

+The currently best performing model had 67% accuracy on a test set of 84 samples/days (p-value < 0.05).
+The feature selection was done based on the whole train+test set though which might not be best practice.
+Still I think that > 60% accuracy should be possible with this kind of model judging by the results found in other articles.

+### Italy 40 CFD
+*under construction*

+## Use cases

+### Trading
 The model is currently being used to conduct real trades of OMX30-SEK20 CFD:s on ig.com.
 I am still experimenting quite a lot and has changed model and pipeline quite frequently recently.

 Here is my financial "progress" so far:

 ![monetary results](plots/cfd_OMX30-20SEK-HOUR-results.png "Real money being lost by the model")

-## Usage
+The plan is to start trading with CFD:s for multiple markets simultaneously to offset the risk a bit.

+### Publishing
-My side project [Finsyn](https://app.finsyn.se) currently runs this on GAE in a opt-in alpha :)
+My side project [Finsyn](https://app.finsyn.se) publishes daily prediction to a Messenger bot in an opt-in alpha channel :)

 ![screenshot from finsyn](plots/demo.png "experimental usage")

+## Development

-## Requirements
+### Requirements
  - Docker
  - Docker Compose
- - GCP service account private key file to access BigQuery tables
+ - GCP service account private key file to access BigQuery tables *Request one through [twitter DM](https://twitter.com/tornilssonohrn)*

-## Development
-*currently only possible if you have received a GCP service account from me.
-Request one through [twitter DM](https://twitter.com/tornilssonohrn)*
+### Run locally
 Local runtime is powered by docker-compose.
 You need to set `TARGET` to one of the [targets](targets/).
 The available docker-compose services are:

 - **etl:** Extract, transform and load data from BigQuery to CSV files ready to feed to training